YOLOv3 is one of the most popular real-time object detectors in Computer Vision. If you heard something more popular, I would like to hear it.

-Now you need to change configs.py file to following:
+Now you need to change the configs.py file to the following:

-Now just start the training process with following terminal command from main TensorFlow-2.x-YOLOv3 folder:
+Now start the training process with the following terminal command from the main TensorFlow-2.x-YOLOv3 folder:

 Transfer learning is a technique to reuse the already pre-trained model on a new problem.
-It's currently very popular in deep learning because it can train deep neural networks with comparatively little data and in a much shorter time.
+It's viral in deep learning because it can train deep neural networks with comparatively little data and a much shorter time.
 This is very useful since most real-world problems typically do not have millions of labeled data points to train such complex models.

 In transfer learning, the knowledge of an already trained machine learning model is applied to a different but related problem.
 For example, if you trained a simple classifier to predict whether an image contains a car, you could use the knowledge that the model gained during its training to recognize other objects like a truck.

-Transfer learning is mostly used in computer vision and natural language processing tasks like sentiment analysis due to the huge amount of computational power required.
+Transfer learning is mainly used in computer vision and natural language processing tasks like sentiment analysis due to the massive computational power required.

-Transfer learning has become quite popular in combination with neural networks that require huge amounts of data and computational power.
+Transfer learning has become quite popular with neural networks that require vast amounts of data and computational power.

 if TRAIN_TRANSFER: Darknet = Create_Yolov3(input_size=input_size) load_yolo_weights(Darknet, Darknet_weights) # use darknet weights yolo = Create_Yolov3(input_size=input_size, training=True, CLASSES=TRAIN_CLASSES) if TRAIN_FROM_CHECKPOINT: try: yolo.load_weights(TRAIN_FROM_CHECKPOINT) except ValueError: print("Shapes are incompatible, transfering Darknet weights") TRAIN_FROM_CHECKPOINT = False if TRAIN_TRANSFER and not TRAIN_FROM_CHECKPOINT: for i, l in enumerate(Darknet.layers): layer_weights = l.get_weights() if layer_weights != : try: yolo.layers[i].set_weights(layer_weights) except: print("skipping", yolo.layers[i].name)

-To make a better understanding of why we use transfer learning I trained (on GTX1080TI) two models with the same ('Vehicle registration plate' 'Traffic sign' 'Traffic light' Car Bus Truck Person) dataset.
+To better understand why we use transfer learning, I trained (on GTX1080TI) two models with the same ('Vehicle registration plate' 'Traffic sign' 'Traffic light' Car Bus Truck Person) dataset.

 Here are results from Tensorboard with transfer learning:

-While using transfer learning we achieved the best results within the 7th step of validation with an evaluation value of 6.614 and this took only 3 hours.
-As you can see after this point the validation curve began to rise, this means that we started overfitting and it's not getting better while training it.
-The only way to make it better is by getting more training data, use more augmentation techniques and other techniques.
+While using transfer learning, we achieved the best results within the 7th step of validation with an evaluation value of 6.614, which took only 3 hours.
+As you can see, after this point, the validation curve began to rise, which means that we started overfitting, and it's not getting better while training it.
+The only way to improve it is by getting more training data and using more augmentation techniques and other techniques.

-From this tutorial, we learned where and how to download custom training data, how to prepare data for training, and how to choose which model is best.
-In the next part, I will show you how to label your own data and how to train custom object detection on your own labeled data.
+From this tutorial, we learned where and how to download custom training data, prepare data for training, and choose which model is best.
+In the next part, I will show you how to label your data and train custom object detection on your own labeled data.